Chorus.ai raises $45 million for AI that analyzes sales calls

 Chorus.ai, a startup that leverages AI to analyze sales calls, has raised a $45 million round.
-CEO and cofounder Jim Benton says the funds will be used for R&D and hiring as the company accelerates its go-to-market efforts.
+CEO Jim Benton says the funds will be used for R&D and hiring as the company accelerates its go-to-market efforts.

 Salespeople are on the whole enthusiastic about AI and machine learning.
 In Salesforce’s 2018 survey of 2,900 teams, 66% characterized AI’s ability to glean customer sentiment and engagement as “transformative.”
 The pandemic has only accelerated the embrace of AI platforms like Chorus, which had seen its revenue triple and workforce double in 2019.
 The company said among its over 200 customers — including GitLab, Zoom, Adobe, MongoDB, and Qualtrics — there’s been a “substantial” increase in calls about payment terms and packaging, underlining the need to train reps to navigate critical questions.